9 December 2021

 It’s no longer good enough for products to just perform well when they’re new.

-In the biggest change in our product testing since the 1960’s, we are incorporating a lifetime performance score to help shoppers buy appliances they know will last.
+In the biggest change in our product testing since the 1960s, we have incorporated a lifetime performance score to help shoppers buy appliances they know will last.

 It’s no longer good enough for products to just perform well when they’re new.
 We’re the first international consumer organisation to only recommend durable appliances that work well for a long time.

 We’ve tested products for more than 50 years.
 That testing shows many modern appliances work well when they’re new, but some of them aren’t built to last.
 This change doesn’t mean we’ve thrown out our heritage – we still assess ‘as-new’ performance.
-However, we’re now including measures of reliability, owner satisfaction and repairability.
+However, we also include measures of reliability, owner satisfaction and repairability.

 Only models that perform well and meet all three measures will be recommended.

-This change came from data we collect in our annual reliability survey that has been conducted for more than a decade.
-Consumers told us that appliances don’t last as long as they used to, and they are getting increasingly harder to repair.
-This means shoppers are paying for needless replacements and the planet pays by another appliance ending up at the tip
+We've been running our annual reliability survey for more than a decade.
+Consumers have told us that appliances don’t last as long as they used to, and they are getting increasingly harder to repair.
+This means shoppers are paying for needless replacements and the planet pays by another appliance ending up at the tip.

-This is only the start for lifetime reporting.
-We’ll develop the scoring further and, in the future, we’ll also include an assessment of how easy it is to repair a faulty product.
+We're continuing to develop lifetime scoring and, in the future, we’ll also include an assessment of how easy it is to repair a faulty product.

 Member comments